In the army medical, you’ll be asked in detail about your medical history. Here’s what you need to know.

 - Healthy weight.

-You’ll need to strip down to your underwear for the medical.
+You’ll strip down to your underwear for the medical.

 No part of the medical is painful and you’re not injected with anything.